PSkinnerTech/Ton-Tector/README.md

 ## Who I Am

 My name is Patrick Skinner, and I'm the Lead DevRel for Forward Research | Arweave.
 I bring my experience as a former Paratrooper Medic to my work, driven by a passion for building blockchain technology that provides tangible benefits in real-world situations.
 I am dedicated to developing solutions that can truly help those in need, especially in critical scenarios.
-You can follow my work and updates on [GitHub](https://github.com/PSkinnerTech), [X](https://x.com/PSkinnerTech), and visit my website at [patrickskinner.tech](https://patrickskinner.tech/).
+You can follow my work and updates on [GitHub](https://github.com/PSkinnerTech), [X](https://x.com/PSkinnerTech).

 ## Use Case